 We've founded Miter to create a product, but also to build a company where people love to work.
 As a super-early colleague you'd be a key part of that, ensuring that as we grow we live up to our values:

 We probably don't need to convince you that a lot of meetings are a waste.
 And it's an expensive waste: we spend over $1.5 trillion a year on meetings in the US alone.
 A twenty-person weekly status meeting (and c'mon, at that size there's no way it's productive) costs $67,000 a year.

 We can solve this.
 But we're not going to solve it by defragging our calendars, or writing more agendas.
 We can't just get rid of meetings—they're a cornerstone of effective collaboration.
-But we can make them work better.
+But we can make better.
 And better meetings means fewer meetings, shorter meetings, better decisions, happier teams, and more actual work getting done.

 Miter's platform starts with the purpose of the meeting, then gives meeting leaders the tools they need to reach their goals.

 You're excited by our vision, eager to contribute to it, and energized by our ambiguity.
-You're ready to write a lot of code, and comfortable throwing a lot of that out as we test and iterate, especially since you'll be an integral part of driving that iteration.
+You're ready to write a lot of code, and comfortable throwing a lot of it out as we test and iterate, especially since you'll be an integral part of driving that iteration.
 You're happy working in an unstructured environment, and eager to create the structure it lacks.

 "Founding engineer" is a fuzzy term, and for us it covers a range.
-If your aspirations are to become VP Engineering or a CTO, we'd like to help you get there.
+If your aspirations are to become VP Engineering or CTO, we'd like to help you get there.
 If you'd rather be heads-down building product for the foreseeable future, great.
 But either way, the latter will be your focus in the near term.
 Skill-wise, here's what we're looking for:

 - 5+ years in a full-time engineering role